For some realtors, WIX and other website builders can be an easy solution to get a professional-looking website up and running fast.

-Should many different properties need to be displayed, it often generates an internal scroll bar and/or extra white space.
+Should many different properties be displayed, it often generates an internal scroll bar and/or extra white space.

-So depending on the property listings, one iframe can’t necessarily display all property search results.
+So depending on the property listings, one iframe often can’t display all property search results.

 WIX is great for building basic websites with content such as text and photos.

-But since an IDX integration needs to be more dynamic, you will need some good technical skills and experience to integrate it, despite the above-mentioned issues.
+But since an IDX integration needs to be more dynamic, you will need some good web development skills and experience to integrate it, despite the abovementioned issues.

 - The Realty Association

 - Ron Lyons: Note how you will see a forced iFrame with scroll bars when using the property search on this website.

 - Lambrecht Reality